debjit/php-ai-hub/README.md

 ## Quick Start Test (copy-paste)

-After running `composer ai-hub:reset`, copy-paste these examples into your Laravel app to verify everything works.
-These use static code and the exported classes.
+After running `composer ai-hub:reset` (shared layer only) and then `composer ai-hub:add openai` (provider layer), copy-paste these examples into your Laravel app to verify everything works.
+These use the exported shared HttpConnector and AiChatService.

 1) Example Artisan Command